Configuration Management vs Change Management

 Change Management in Project Management

 The change management focuses on how any change to the “process” should be done.
-Change management is relevant to many kinds of changes to the project.
+It is relevant to many kinds of changes to the project.
 For this process, a change management plan should be prepared to manage how the changes will be handled, evaluated, documented and managed throughout the life cycle of the project.

 - Time is one of the most important components of a project.
 If it is not managed effectively, delays and time overruns will occur.
 If the delays are not recoverable, you must develop a new schedule to deliver the project on time.